The Car Connection Honda HR-V Overview

 The HR-V competes with several other new crossover SUVs, including the Mazda CX-3, Chevy Trax, Fiat 500X, and Jeep Renegade.

 Honda has also used the HR-V name in the past; about a decade ago, the badge was used on another small crossover vehicle, although that model was not available here.
-A version of the HR-V is already being sold in other markets under the Vezel nameplate.

 Although based on Honda's space-age-looking Fit hatchback, the HR-V doesn't share that car's styling ethos.
 Instead, the HR-V is a more rounded interpretation of the current CR-V, with some very obvious Mazda-inspired design elements thrown in.
 Honda calls the lines coupe-like, which can be seen somewhat in the profile, and the designers have hidden the rear door handles to suggest further two-door styling.
 The high beltline, strong wheel arches, and wide stance give it a squat appearance.
 The interior is neatly organized and skips the dual-monitor clutter seen on larger Honda models; upper trim levels will get a central touchscreen for infotainment.